 - Who can use the Math Labs?

-The Math Labs are currently used by College Algebra (MAC 1105) and Intermediate Algebra (MAT 1033) students only.
-Students enrolled in other mathematics courses can receive help from Learning Assistants (LAs) associated with their class, visit their professors during office hours, visit the Math Study Hall in VH 180, or visit the FIU Learning Center in GL 120.
+The Math Labs are currently used by College Algebra (MAC 1105), Precalculus Algebra & Trigonometry (MAC 1147), Finite Mathematics (MGF 1106), The Mathematics of Social Choice and Decision Making (MGF1107) and Statistics for Behavioral and Social Sciences I (STA 2122) students only.
+Students enrolled in other mathematics courses can receive help from Learning Assistants (LAs) associated with their class, visit their professors during office hours, or visit the FIU Learning Center in GL 120.
 Visit Resources for more information about Math Help at FIU.

 - What is the Math Gym and how is it different from the Math Labs?

 The Math Labs are the computer labs where you will work on your course materials, do homework, take quizzes and tests, and a place where you can receive help from faculty and LAs.
-The Math Gym, held in the adjacent set of rooms (GL 262/261), is a place where our outstanding LAs conduct learning/help sessions.
+The Math Gym is a place where our outstanding LAs conduct learning/help sessions.
 Throughout the semester LAs schedule help sessions for particularly challenging topics.
-Check the schedule posted in the Math Labs.
-Students in some sections of College Algebra are required to spend 1 hour weekly in Math Gym.
-Check your syllabus to see if you are required to do so.
+Students in all face to face sections of College Algebra are required to spend 1 hour weekly in Math Gym.

 - How many hours am I required to spend in the lab and when are they due?